-As a federal agency, the VA is not only barred from prescribing cannabis, they are prohibited from even recommending its use for medical purposes.
+As a federal agency, the VA is not only barred from prescribing cannabis, they are prohibited from even recommending its use for healthcare and medical purposes.

 The Department of Veterans Affairs exists at a crossroads, with dueling mandates.
-It was created to provide services to our nation’s military members, which it does in part by operating the nation’s largest integrated health care system.
+The VA was created to provide services to our nation’s military members, which it does in part by operating the nation’s largest integrated healthcare system.
 But while it’s charged with providing the highest possible medical service to veterans, it’s also bound to follow all the laws of the U.S. federal government.
 Thanks to the evolving science behind medical cannabis, it has become clear that the two goals of the VA are incompatible.

 The question becomes: